ingest/ingest-node-sdk/README.md

 ### Update Users Roles

-You will only be able to update a users roles if you have valid permissions.
+You will only be able to update a user's roles if you have valid permissions.

 Parameter   | Description
 ---------  | -----------
-id         | The users id to modify roles for roleIDs    | An array of role ids to be given to the user callback?  | This is optional if following the callback approach.
+id         | The user's id to modify roles for roleIDs    | An array of role ids to be given to the user callback?  | This is optional if following the callback approach.
 Callback parameters are error and data (error, data) => {}